Shavuot Quick Facts

 Psalm 67 is traditionally recited on Shavuot because it is composed of forty-nine words.

-Ashkenazi Jews often recite the Akdamaut, a poem written in Aramaic by Rabbi Meir ben Isaac Nehorai of Worms.
+Ashkenazi Jews often recite the Akdamut, a poem written in Aramaic by Rabbi Meir ben Isaac Nehorai of Worms, Germany.
 The poem of praise, written in Aramaic in the form of an acrostic, opens: “Were all the skies parchment and all the reeds pens, all the seas inks and everyone a scribe, God’s grandeur still could not be near spelled out.”

 Traditional Shavuot Customs and Folklore